Please enable JavaScript in your browser to use this page.

 Childcare for children aged nine months to four years old

-If you're the parent or carer of a child aged nine months to four years old, find out how much childcare support you could get.
+If you are the parent or carer of a child aged nine months to four years old, find out how much childcare support you could get.

-WarningYour funded childcare doesn't cover all of the services your early years or childcare provider offers.
-For example, meals and snacks, consumables, additional services and hours aren't included.
+WarningYour funded childcare does not cover all of the services that your Early Years Provider offers.
+For example, meals and snacks, consumables, additional services and hours are not included.
 Check with your provider to see what extra things they charge for.

 Nine months to two years old